ozwillo/ozwillo-portal/README.md

 ## Installation

-* After cloning this repository, install the npm packages
+* After cloning this repository, install the js packages

 ```
-nvm install 5.6.0 (or nvm use 5.6.0 if you already have Node 5.6.0 installed)
-npm install
+yarn install
 ```

 * Configure your application's environment